Cloud Bare Metal Backup: What to Know

 The Lure of Online Backup

-Disaster recovery is the real advantage of online backup.
+Using backup and restore for disaster recovery is the real advantage of online backup.

 - They all automatically combine disaster recovery with backup, since the backups are stored offsite at the cloud provider’s data center.